David Umaru: Early life and education

 Umaru was born in Kuta, headquarters of Shiroro Local Government in Niger State.
 He attended Methodist Primary School, Zaria.
-He proceeded to St. Paul’s College, Zaria.
+He proceeded to St. Paul's College, Zaria.
 In 1980, he obtained his LLB at the Ahmadu Bello University, Zaria.
 He was called to bar at the Nigerian Law School, Lagos.

-Polictical career
+Political career

-Umaru participated and won the March 28, 2015 Niger East senatorial district senatorial election and was a member of the Nigerian 8th National Assembly.
+Umaru participated and won the 28 March 2015 Niger East senatorial district senatorial election and was a member of the Nigerian 8th National Assembly.

-On February 7, 2019, the Federal High Court, Abuja, removed David Umaru, as the Niger East Senatorial district candidate for the All Progressives Congress (APC) in the February 23, 2019 election, agreeing that Sani Mohammed Musa was the declared winner of the primary election the APC conducted in the senatorial district on October 2, 2018.
+On 7 February 2019, the Federal High Court, Abuja, removed David Umaru, as the Niger East Senatorial district candidate for the All Progressives Congress (APC) in the 23 February 2019 election, agreeing that Sani Mohammed Musa was the declared winner of the primary election the APC conducted in the senatorial district on 2 October 2018.

 On 8 April 2019 the Court of Appeal in Abuja reversed the judgement of the Federal High Court in Abuja which sacked Senator David Umaru as the All Progressives Congress(APC) candidate for the Niger East senatorial district and he was declared the senator representing Niger East.